moodymudskipper/midi/README.md

 This is a rewrite of `TuneR::readMidi()`, with a counterpart to write midi.

-We don’t create a data.frame but a list.
+We don’t create a data.frame but a R6 object.

-It should probably be an R6 object, and the structure should evolve.
+The structure is not stable yet.

 I’d like to be able to change scales/modes, apply arpeggios etc, maybe do some analysis on big amounts of midi files to detect patterns in